mbriggs/emacs-pager/README.md

 Put `emacs-pager.el` somewhere on your load-path, and require it.
-Or, better then that, use something like el-get or quelpa to package it up in a sane manner and make it available that way.
+Or, better then that, use something like el-get or quelpa to package it up in a sane manner and make it available for requiring.

+Personally, I use (and love) quelpa, here is what I have in my configs

+    (quelpa '(emacs-pager :repo "mbriggs/emacs-pager" :fetcher github))

 Somewhere in your emacs init files, add the following line

+    (add-to-list 'auto-mode-alist '("\\.emacs-pager$" . emacs-pager-mode))

+### Usage

+`M-x shell`, and run a command that will invoke a pager (example would be `git log --pretty=oneline -n 20 --graph`).
+You should see the output in a new buffer.
+Press `q` to close the buffer.

+If you go to an external terminal and run the same command, you should see normal pager behaviour.